darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 - ensuring that the scene-referred black and white relative exposure sliders on the _scene_ tab have been properly set for the characteristics of the scene,

-- setting one or both of the contrast settings on the filmic _options_ tab to _hard_.
+- setting one or both of the contrast settings on the _filmic rgb_ _options_ tab to _hard_.

-If the _target black luminence_ setting on the _display_ tab is non-zero, this can also make it difficult for filmic to find a smooth monotonic spline, and reducing this can also help to relax the constraints.
+If the _target black luminence_ setting on the _display_ tab is non-zero, this can also make it difficult for _filmic rgb_ to find a smooth monotonic spline, and reducing this can also help to relax the constraints.
 See the _display_ section to understand the implications of this.

 contrast
-: The filmic rgb S-curve is created, from the user parameters, by computing the position of virtual nodes and interpolating them.
+: The _filmic rgb_ S-curve is created, from the user parameters, by computing the position of virtual nodes and interpolating them.
 This is similar to how the tone curve module operates, but here, the nodes cannot be moved manually.
 The curve is split into three parts -- a middle linear part, and two extremities that transition smoothly from the slope of the middle part to the ends of the exposure range.

 : The contrast slider controls the slope of the middle part of the curve, as illustrated in the graph display.
 The larger the dynamic range is, the greater the contrast should be set.
 This parameter mostly affects mid-tones.

 : When the contrast is set to 1, this almost completely disables the S-curve (there will be a very small residual effect from the splines in the highlights and shadows).

 hardness (previously _target power factor function_)
-: Previously the _target power factor function_ slider in older versions of filmic RGB, this slider is hidden by default, and is set automatically based on other values provided in the _scene_ tab.
+: Previously the _target power factor function_ slider in older versions of _filmic rgb_, this slider is hidden by default, and is set automatically based on other values provided in the _scene_ tab.
 To make this slider visibile, you need to uncheck _auto adjust hardness_ in the _options_ tab.

 : This parameter is the power function applied to the output transfer function, and it is often improperly called the _gamma_ (because only screens have a "gamma").
 It is used to raise or compress the mid-tones to account for display non-linearities or to avoid quantization artifacts when encoding in 8 bit file formats.
 This is a common operation when applying ICC color profiles (except for linear RGB spaces, like REC 709 or REC 2020, which have a linear “gamma” of 1.0).
-However, at the output of filmic rgb, the signal is logarithmically encoded, which is not something ICC color profiles know to handle.
+However, at the output of _filmic rgb_, the signal is logarithmically encoded, which is not something ICC color profiles know to handle.
 As a consequence, if we let them apply a gamma of 1/2.2 on top, it will result in a double-up, which would cause the middle-grey to be remapped to 76% instead of 45% as it should in display-referred space.

 latitude
 : The latitude is the range between the two nodes enclosing the central linear portion of the curve, expressed as a percentage of the dynamic range defined in the scene tab (white-relative-exposure minus black-relative-exposure).
 It is the luminance range that is remapped in priority, and it is remapped to the luminance interval defined by the contrast parameter.
 It is usually advisable to keep the latitude as large as possible, while avoiding clipping.
 If clipping is observed, you can compensate for this effect by either decreasing the latitude, shifting the latitude interval with the _shadow/highlights balance_ parameter, or decreasing the contrast.